 First, Second and Third Form

-In the First Form, a heavy weighting is given to the traditional disciplines: English, Mathematics, Science, Latin and French.
-Pupils also study the Humanities (History, Geography and RS), the Arts (Music, Art, Design Technology and Drama) as well as the essential skills involved in PE.
+The Oundle curriculum begins with an intake of around sixty pupils into the First Form at age 11, where emphasis is given to the traditional disciplines: English, Mathematics, Science, Latin and French.
+Pupils also study the Humanities (History, Geography and RS), the Arts (Music, Art and Drama) as well as the essential skills involved in ICT and PE.
 The curriculum retains a similar approach in the Second Form, though pupils are able to start either German or Greek at this stage.
-A cross-culture at the end of the year gives pupils the opportunity to examine the links between subjects, as well as to further their knowledge and enthusiasm in a range of academic disciplines.
+A cross-curricular Culture Week at the end of the year gives pupils the opportunity to examine the links between subjects, as well as to further their knowledge and enthusiasm in a range of academic disciplines.